Shamal-Lakshan/Pascal-Stuff/Lessons/Keywords.md

 # Reserved words in Pascal

+- The reserved words in Pascal are defined in Pascal language.

 | | | | |
 | :--- | :----------- | :----- | :---- |
 | and | exports | mod | shr |